|As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 The works to build trails included a heavy machine, digging away a large amount of cave sediments in the entrance area.
 By the removing of the sediment, two branches of the cave could be connected, but the current work is intended for gathering information about the depth of the sediment, in order to complete the plans.

 The Sorensens have government approval for their current development and are praised by the Barbados National Conservation Committee, the Parks and Beaches Committe, and the Ministry of housing development (sic!).
-Their argumentation is, that the huge amounts of illegal cave visits, spelunking tours and people dumping their waste or making bonfires inside the cave damaged the cave in an increasing amount.
+Their argumentation is, that the huge amounts of illegal cave visits, cave trekking tours and people dumping their waste or making bonfires inside the cave damaged the cave in an increasing amount.
 The creation of a show cave generally protects the developed cave, as there is now a management which cares for the protection and earns money which can be invested into security measures.

 This argument is not new and in most cases it really works this way to the benefit of cave protection.
 On the other hand, cave sediments often contain palaeontological and archaeological remains, and the use of heavy machinery is not really a good idea.